Housing Benefit

 How your claim is dealt with

-Your claim will be considered by a Benefits Officer.
-The more information and evidence you give in support of your claim the quicker a decision can be made.
+A Benefits Officer will consider your claim.
+The more information and evidence you give in support of your claim, the quicker a decision can be made.
 Sometimes it may be necessary to write to you for more information.

 Your claim will be looked at within 1 month where possible and you will be sent a letter telling you of our decision.
 If we have decided that you have not shown "good cause" and that we cannot backdate your claim, the reasons for this will be explained in our letter.
 You will then have the right of appeal against our decision not to backdate your claim.